BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/evil_legacy.md

 - **On the Hunt** `ACTIVE`

-During the Shoot Phase, a [Warg] Marauder can make a shooting attack with an Orc [bow][Bow] for each Moria Goblin Warrior with an Orc [bow][Bow] still alive upon the [Warg].
+During the Shoot Phase, a [Warg] Marauder can make a shooting attack with an [Orc bow][Orc Bow] for each Moria Goblin Warrior with an [Orc bow][Orc Bow] still alive upon the [Warg].
 These shooting attacks can still be made even if the [Warg] Marauder has Moved further than half its Move Value that turn, and even if it is Engaged in Combat.

 - **Lethal Union** `ACTIVE`